JornLotsch/genESOMerrorSignal/README.md

 # Error-controlled generative AI with feature importance analysis

-A pipeline implementing built-in error control mechanisms for self-organizing neural network generative AI (genESOM) through dimensionality change detection.
+This is a pipeline that implements built-in error control mechanisms for self-organising neural network generative AI (genESOM), through dimensionality change detection.

 ## Overview

 This repository provides a comprehensive framework for biomedical data augmentation with automatic error control mechanisms.
-By leveraging Emergent Self-Organizing Maps (ESOM), the pipeline separates data structure learning from data generation, allowing for controlled dimensionality changes that can be exploited to detect error inflation in synthetic data generation.
+Leveraging Emergent Self-Organising Maps (ESOM), the pipeline separates data structure learning from data generation.
+This allows for controlled dimensionality changes to be exploited to detect error inflation in synthetic data generation.

-The key innovation is the injection of a "diagnostic" signal that provides a data-based stopping point for augmentation, preserving the validity of AI-augmented datasets and preventing error inflation - a common problem in many generative AI approaches.
+The key innovation is the injection of a 'diagnostic' signal that provides a data-based stopping point for augmentation, thereby preserving the validity of AI-augmented datasets and preventing error inflation, which is a common problem in many generative AI approaches.

 The repository contains relevant R and Python code.

-## Core Concept
+## Core concept

-Unlike most generative models, genESOM AI separates the learning of data structure from the actual data generation process.
+Unlike most generative models, genESOM AI separates the learning of the data structure from the data generation process itself.
 This unique approach allows for:

 1. Generation of data with altered dimensionality from the training data
 2. Implementation of stopping criteria for data augmentation

-## Key Components
+## Key components

-### Data Structure Learning
+### Data structure learning
 - **ESOM U-matrix training** to capture the topological structure of data
 - **Density radius calculation** to guide synthetic data generation

 <img src="./neighborhood_distances.svg">

-### Synthetic Data Generation
+### Synthetic data generation
 - **Density-based augmentation** with configurable generation rates
 - **Diagnostic signal injection** for error inflation detection
 - **Stopping criteria** based on feature importance stability

-### Feature Importance Analysis
+### Feature importance analysis
 - **Cross-variant comparison** of feature importance across:
   - Original data
   - Engineered data with permuted features